Fly-Mix/flr-cli/README.md

 ## Feature

-- Support for two way(once way and monitor way) to auto specify assets in `pubspec.yaml` and generate  `R.dart` file
+- Support for two triggers (manual trigger and monitor trigger) to auto specify assets in `pubspec.yaml` and generate  `R.dart` file

 - Support for monitoring the asset changes